Azure/Mission-Critical-Online/src/config/README.md

 ## Components

-The configuration layer is responsible for installing a set of components on top of the Azure resources deployed as part of the infrastructure layer:
+The configuration layer is responsible for installing a set of components on top of the Azure resources, in this reference implementation mainly Azure Kubernetes Service, deployed as part of the infrastructure layer:

 * [ingress-nginx](#ingress-nginx)
 * [cert-manager](#cert-manager)